When Declaring Bankruptcy – Can I travel overseas?

 Will Anyone Come to My Home?

-The bankruptcy process is designed to protect you so that you can move forward in your life without debt.
+The bankruptcy process is designed to safeguard you so that you can move forward in your life without debt.
 Going bankrupt will not mean that people will be able to come to your house whenever they like.
-On the contrary, in Australia, bankruptcy protects you from creditors or bailiffs.
+On the contrary, in the Northern Territory, bankruptcy protects you from creditors or bailiffs.

-The most contact you will ever receive when you file for bankruptcy is a letter or an email, and at Bankruptcy Experts we can help to make the process even simpler than that.
+The most contact you will ever receive when you declare bankruptcy is a letter or an email, and at Bankruptcy Tennant Creek we can help to make the process even simpler than that.

 Call us with any questions at all on 1300 795 575.